HanbingWang2001/WebPage/_pages/about.md

 [**Project information**]
 - Invented a real time style transfer framework which can transfer the image/video style captured by a camera and display it on a webpage.
 - Developed a computer application which can achieve style transfer as long as you download our app.
-- Software includes real time style transfer algorithm, webpage design, video streaming, hardware programming and application development.
+- Software includes real time style transfer algorithm, webpage design, video streaming and application development.
 </div>
 </div>